Overview: Netherlands BSN Number

 BSN Number is not only used by the government to process your personal information but it is also used for various other administrative procedures such as opening a bank account, getting health insurance, getting housing benefits, and combating fraud.
 This number will let an individual access different services and facilities, from different sectors such as insurance, banking, healthcare, etc.

 BSN number will create contact between government authorities and an individual.
+As such, you can utilize your BSN to access any type of Dutch governmental services.
 With the help of Netherlands BSN numbers, the Dutch government tries to provide maximum protection for your privacy and improve services for you.

 How to apply and get a BSN Number?

 Once you are in the Netherlands and you are planning to stay for more than 4 months, then you have to get fully registered in the Personal Records Database (BRP).
-For which an individual has to visit the nearest municipality (gemeente) within 5 days from the arrival.
+For which an individual has to visit the nearest municipality (gemeente) of the region you’ll be living in, within 5 days from the arrival in the country.
 You’ll be visiting the municipality with all the documents required.